camel-tooling/vscode-camelk/README.md

 ## Creating a new Camel K Integration with multiple parameters

-The right-click menu is providing by default several ways to start a new integration and works well for simple cases.
+Though the simple "Start Apache Camel K Integration" menu works well for simple cases, you can use a Task for more complex integrations.
 When the Camel K integration requires more configuration, you can set that up using a Task.

 To create a new Task, you have a few options.